Copepod: Copepods as parasitic hosts

-Freshwater copepods of the Cyclops genus are the intermediate host of Dracunculus medinensis, the Guinea worm nematode that causes dracunculiasis disease in humans.
-This disease may be close to being eradicated through efforts at the U.S. Centers for Disease Control and Prevention and the World Health Organization.
+Freshwater copepods of the Cyclops genus are the intermediate host of the Guinea worm (Dracunculus medinensis), the nematode that causes dracunculiasis disease in humans.
+This disease may be close to being eradicated through efforts by the U.S. Centers for Disease Control and Prevention, the World Health Organization, and the Carter Center.

+Copepods are known hosts of Vibrio bacteria, including pathogenic species.
+The Vibrio attach to the copepod's chitinous carapace, wearing it away to create a niche to stay.
+They are more protected from ecological stressors when attached to copepods and have an easy dispersal method.
+Vibrio are not known to infect copepods, but the degradation of the carapace is presumably detrimental to the copepod.

+Copepods are infected by a variety of marine fungi including Metschnikowia species, and this can be lethal.
+They are also parasitized by tapeworms, isopods, and many kinds of protist, including Ellobiopsidae, Ciliates, and Sporozoans.

 Evolution

 Despite their modern abundance, due to their small size and fragility, copepods are extremely rare in the fossil record.
-The oldest known fossils of copepods are from the late Carboniferous of Oman, around 303 million years old, which were found in a clast of bitumen from a glacial diamictite.
-The copepods present in the bitumen clast were likely residents of a subglacial lake which the bitumen had seeped upwards through while still liquid, before the clast subsequently soldified and was deposited by glaciers.
+The oldest known fossils of copepods are from the late Carboniferous (Pennsylvanian) of Oman, around 303 million years old, which were found in a clast of bitumen from a glacial diamictite.
+The copepods present in the bitumen clast were likely residents of a subglacial lake which the bitumen had seeped upwards through while still liquid, before the clast subsequently solidified and was deposited by glaciers.
 Though most of the remains were undiagnostic, at least some likely belonged to the extant harpacticoid family Canthocamptidae, suggesting that copepods had already substantially diversified by this time.
 Possible microfossils of copepods are known from the Cambrian of North America.
 Transitions to parasitism have occurred within copepods independently at least 14 different times, with the oldest record of this being from damage to fossil echinoids done by cyclopoids from the Middle Jurassic of France, around 168 million years old.